Coleridge-Initiative/RCGraph/README.md

 python run_step5.py
 ```

-Results are organized in partitions in the `step5` subdirectory, using
+Results are organized in partitions in the `bucket_final`
-the same partition names from the previous workflow step.
+subdirectory, using the same partition names from the previous
+workflow step.

 See the `misses_step5.txt` file which reports the title of each
 publication that failed every API lookup.